aditya123473892/wagtail/Nightly-testing-of-official-plugins.md

 We maintain a number of official plugins for Wagtail in separate repositories.
 But a disadvantage of them being in separate repos is we won't be alerted about any incompatibilities with Wagtail core until a release of Wagtail is made.

-To remedy this, we recommend configuring the CI server to test plugins against Wagtail's master branch on a nightly basis and report any failures to the #nightly-build-failures Slack channel.
+To remedy this, we recommend configuring the CI server to test plugins against Wagtail's main branch on a nightly basis and report any failures to the #nightly-build-failures Slack channel.

 This document explains how to set this up with Circle CI and Github Actions.
 These instructions might be adaptable to other CI providers but this hasn't been tested.